rlopezdiez/RLDNavigationSwift/README.md

 In order to find the most suitable navigation commands, `RLDNavigationCommandFactory` is used.
 You need to register your custom created navigation commands to make them available to the factory, using their `registerCommandClass()` class function.

-One he best way to make sure all your classes are ready when needed is registering them in the same place.
-You can use a registar class with a function that is called once in when the application has finished launching.
+The best way to make sure all your classes are ready when needed is registering them in the same place.
+You can use a registar class with a function that is called once when the application has finished launching.
 The included sample app uses this approach:

 ```swift
 import Foundation